 Upper eyelid lowering

-gold weight (e.g. Lid Load) insertion a light (1 mg weight ) manufactured by various companies in weights from 0.6 to 1.6 grams might possibly be fixed to pretarsal space of the upper eyelid.
+gold weight (e.g. Lid Load) insertion a light (1 mg weight ) manufactured by various companies in weights from 0.6 to 1.6 grams may possibly be fixed to pretarsal space of the upper eyelid.
 The weight allows the eyelid to close more easily.
-The weights might possibly be taped to the pretarsal portion of the upper lid to determine which size will be needed to reduce the Lagophthalmos.
-Excess weight might possibly cause Ptosis.
+The weights may possibly be taped to the pretarsal portion of the upper lid to determine which size will be needed to reduce the Lagophthalmos.
+Excess weight may possibly cause Ptosis.

 Implantation involves an incision at the upper lid crease which exposes the anterior surface of the tarsal plate.
 The weight is then secured in position